 Man indicted following threats to woman

-An Austintown man arrested in April for threatening a woman with a shotgun and trying to burn down her house was indicted today by a Maohoning County grand jury,
+YOUNGSTOWN — An Austintown man arrested in April for threatening a woman with a shotgun and trying to burn down her house was indicted today by a Maohoning County grand jury,

 Kirk A. Miller, 51, of Amberly Drive, faces charges of felonious assault with a firearm specification, attempted aggravated arson, domestic violence and aggravated menacing.